Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: Abstract

 \section{Abstract}

-A graph $G$ is said to be \emph{$\preceq$-ubiquitous}, where $\preceq$ is the minor relation between graphs, if whenever $\Gamma$ is a graph with $nG \preceq \Gamma$ for all $n \in \mathbb{N}$, then one also has $\aleph_0 G \preceq \Gamma$, where $\alpha G$ is the disjoint union of $\alpha$ many copies of $G$.
+A graph~$G$ is said to be \emph{$\preceq$-ubiquitous}, where~$\preceq$ is the minor relation between graphs, if whenever~$\Gamma$ is a graph with ${nG \preceq \Gamma}$ for all~${n \in \mathbb{N}}$, then one also has ${\aleph_0 G \preceq \Gamma}$, where~${\alpha G}$ is the disjoint union of~$\alpha$ many copies of~$G$.
 A well-known conjecture of Andreae is that every locally finite connected graph is $\preceq$-ubiquitous.

-In this paper we give a sufficient condition on the structure of the ends of a graph~$G$ which implies that $G$ is $\preceq$-ubiquitous.
-In particular this implies that the full grid is $\preceq$-ubiquitous.
+In this paper we give a sufficient condition on the structure of the ends of a graph~$G$ which implies that~$G$ is $\preceq$-ubiquitous.
+In particular this implies that the full-grid is $\preceq$-ubiquitous.